Outraged

 Defeating a multi-decade right-wing takeover of American government ain’t easy.
 But we’re here to win, and we have a plan.
 Here’s how we’re doing it:

 We Are Indivisible.
-Our opponents depend on a divide and conquer strategy, so we treat an attack on one like an attack on all.
-We show up for each other, and particularly for those facing the brunt of rightwing ideologues’ attacks – often immigrants, people of color, and low-income people.
+Our opponents depend on a divide-and-conquer strategy, so we treat an attack on one like an attack on all.
+We show up for each other, and particularly for those facing the brunt of right-wing ideologues’ attacks – often immigrants, people of color, and low-income people.
 We share a vision: a real democracy, of, by, and for everyone.

 Strong Leaders, Strong Groups, Strong Movement.
 We build and sustain our movement’s power by helping individuals take leadership.
 They grow and lead local Indivisible groups, take independent action, and coordinate with their fellow local leaders.
 As a movement, our power comes from coordinated national campaigns where we act together, indivisible.